taro-arumakan/cv/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-### deploy the contents of ./build dir
+### `npm run deploy`

-`gh-pages` npm module can do this to deploy your ./build dir to gh-pages branch, in order to host it on github.io.
+to run the build above then publish contents in ./build to github default `gh-pages` branch.

-It might be obsolete now though, as github pages now has an option to select hosting directory set to /doc.
+*this might be obsolete now though, as github pages now has an option to select hosting directory set to /doc.
 Probably `npm run build` can save output to ./doc instead of ./build, and we can include this dir to push, and let github.io host the page out of the main branch.